Filing Bankruptcy After Divorce

 - Reaching out to any known creditors about joint debts after the decree is issued.
 Notifying creditors of the change of responsibility, and providing a copy if necessary, can help protect a spouse from future responsibility for the debt in question.

-This is not the case if the bankruptcy that was filed is a chapter 7, as it does not put an automatic stay into place, and takes months to complete instead of years.
+This is not the case when filing bankruptcy after divorce as a chapter 7.
+It does not put an automatic stay into place, and takes months to complete instead of years.
 Chapter 7 bankruptcy gives far less time for the ex-spouse, left responsible, time to pay voluntarily without the creditors able to collect through legal channels.
 If an ex-spouse is prepared for either time frame, then the repayment process will be easier to complete if the need does arise.
 Keeping these and other such factors in mind when considering, “Should I file bankruptcy before or after divorce?” may aid you in making the choice best suited for your circumstances, needs, and goals.